GerHobbelt/pylene/doc/source/tutorial/installation.rst

 Architecture
 ------------

 Pylene is divided into several components to be modular.
-These components are to be used in Conan and CMake.
+These components are used in Conan and CMake.
 Below are the components:

 * :code:`pylene::core`: contains the core library, without any input/output routines
 * :code:`pylene::io-freeimage`: contains the IO routines for classic image formats.
 These ones are based on the `FreeImage <https://freeimage.sourceforge.io/>`_ library.
 For more information, look at `IO Module <../io.html>`_